kagiko/vaultwarden-wiki/Updating-the-vaultwarden-image.md

 ## Updating when using DietPi

 [DietPi](https://dietpi.com/) is a lightweight Debian-based distribution (image) for all kinds of devices like Raspberry Pi, Odroid, NanoPi and others.
-It offers a GUI for installing various programs including Vaultwarden.
+It offers a software script for installing various programs including Vaultwarden.
 That spares the user tinkering with installation commands.

-To update a previously installed Vautwarden instance which was installed using the DietPi GUI, use the following command on the DietPi command line:
+Vaultwarden updates must be manually initiated by the user on DietPi, there is no automatic installation nor will `apt update && apt upgrade` perform an update.
+To update a previously installed Vautwarden instance which was installed using DietPi's software installation script, enter the following command on the DietPi's command line:

 `dietpi-software reinstall 183`

-It is recommended to use DietPi version 8.7 or newer because the update process has been optimised and became considerably faster than in previous versions.
+It is recommended to use DietPi version 8.7 or newer because the update process has been considerably sped up compared to previous versions.

-In case you run Vaultwarden with a customised confirguration file, it will be kept by the update script.
+In case you have customised Vaultwarden's configuration file, it will be kept by the update script.